"The Fugitive" caboose and cottage, walk to town

 Neighborhood

 Bryson City is a town of about 1,500 people with more stop signs than stoplights.
-The Tuckasegee River runs right through downtown, and most of what you'll want to do is within a few blocks: two breweries (one with a rooftop deck and mountain views), a chocolate shop, an old-fashioned ice cream parlor, a small aquarium, a fly fishing museum, and a street art mural trail you can walk in an afternoon.
-The Great Smoky Mountain Railway departs from the downtown depot.
-Great Smoky Mountains National Park trailhead parking is about a 10-minute drive.
-It's the kind of place where you leave your car parked and don't think about it again until you head to the trails.
+The Tuckasegee River runs right through downtown, and most of what you'll want is within a few blocks: two breweries (one with a rooftop deck and mountain views), a chocolate shop, an old-fashioned ice cream parlor, a small aquarium, a fly fishing museum, and a street art mural trail you can walk in an afternoon.
+The Great Smoky Mountain Railway departs from the downtown depot, and during Polar Express season families walk to the train and come back year after year.
+National park trailhead parking is about a 10-minute drive.
+It's the kind of place where you park once and don't think about the car until you head for the trails.

 Guest Access

-This listing includes both the cottage and the caboose.
-Your stay includes full access to: Cottage: • Two king bedrooms • Separate living room with TV • Full kitchen (stove, oven, fridge, microwave, coffee maker) • Full bathroom • Private deck Caboose: • Four twin bunk beds (two lower, two upper by ladder) • Full bathroom with shower • Kitchenette (mini-fridge, microwave, coffee maker) • Private deck Shared: • Fire pit with seating • Private backyard • Free parking on premises
+Cottage: - Two king bedrooms - Separate living room with TV - Full kitchen (stove, oven, fridge, microwave, coffee maker) - Full bathroom with oversized tub and shower - Dedicated workspace - Private deck with seating Caboose: - Four twin bunk beds (two lower, two upper by ladder) - Full bathroom with shower - Kitchenette (mini fridge, microwave, coffee maker) - Private deck with seating Shared: - Fire pit with seating - Hammock - Front yard and private backyard - Wifi - Free parking for multiple vehicles

 Find us